- Information for:

 Semester to Enroll

-Applications for the online GCA program are considered on a competitive basis.
+Applications for the GCA program are considered on a competitive basis.
 Minimum GPA requirements are not advertised, because the Admissions Committee uses a holistic approach when reviewing a candidate's application package.
 The Committee considers the quality of the candidate's academic background, grade point averages, campus involvement, and work experience.

 The School of Accountancy has full authority over the admissions and matriculation processes for all applicants to the program.